Stylback/home-server/README.md

 <details><summary>Click to expand</summary>
 <p>

-### Part 1: Get a custom domain
+### Part 1: Aquire a custom domain

-Up until this point we have only been able to access our server while on the same local network.
-To be able to access it remotely we have the following choices:

-- Use a VPN tunnel access our local network remotely
-- Connect to our public facing IP-address and access our server through port-forwarding
-- Connect to a custom domain and access our server through port-forwarding

-A custom domain makes it very easy to access multiple services as we can use subdomains (_blog.domain.tld, server.domain.tld etc._), it also makes the process of using Dynamic DNS easier.
+Up until this point we have only been able to access our server while on the same local network, to access it remotely we will utilize a custom domain.
+This method will make it easy to manage multiple services as we can use subdomains (_blog.domain.tld, server.domain.tld etc._), it also makes the process of using Dynamic DNS easier.

-To get a custom domain you will ned to purchase it from a domain registrar.
+To get a custom domain you will need to purchase it from a domain registrar.
 There are many domain registrars but I've gone with [Njalla](https://njal.la/) due to their great track record, amazing privacy policy and [DMCA responses](https://njal.la/blog/dhlsucks/).
 Their pricing is somewhat higher than their competitors and you might consider something like [namecheap](https://www.namecheap.com/) if you're looking for a cheaper alternative.

 ### Part 2: Configure Dynamic DNS